Immediately invoked function expression

-An immediately invoked function expression (or IIFE, pronounced "iffy", IPA /ˈɪf.i/) is a programming language idiom which produces a lexical scope using function scoping.
+An immediately invoked function expression (or IIFE, pronounced "iffy" /ˈɪf.i/) is a programming language idiom which produces a lexical scope using function scoping.
 It was popular in JavaScript as a method of supporting modular programming before the introduction of more standardized solutions such as CommonJS and ES modules.

 Immediately invoked function expressions can be used to avoid variable hoisting from within blocks, protecting against polluting the global environment and simultaneously allowing public access to methods while retaining privacy for variables defined within the function.
 In other words, it wraps functions and variables, keeping them out of the global scope and giving them a local scope.

 Usage

 Immediately invoked function expressions may be written in a number of different ways.
 A common convention is to enclose the function expression – and optionally its invocation operator – with the grouping operator, in parentheses, to tell the parser explicitly to expect an expression.
 Otherwise, in most situations, when the parser encounters the function keyword, it treats it as a function declaration (statement), and not as a function expression.